 Open Banking allows no limitation to customers’ financial data access.
 With the Open Banking system, customers retain ownership of their data and can grant their bank full access, allowing them to share the data with other third party entities at their discretion.

 The innovative platform offers lots of benefits to banks and their customers.
-Through the use of the Open Application Program Interface (API), it eases business-to-business collaboration and aids the formation of new eco-systems and business models.
+Open Application Program Interface (API) eases business-to-business collaboration.
+It also aids the formation of new eco-systems and business models.

-Some instances of new business models by NETInfo’sestimation include; provision of the end-to-end customer journey, offering a loan, selling insurance and so on. with open banking, customers now have another means of making payments which isn’t through hard currencies or by the use of cards, it also enables instant payment.
-Bank customers will now be able to pool their resources and manage their total monetary value from one application irrespective of where these accounts are held.
+Some instances of new business models by NETInfo’sestimation include; provision of the end-to-end customer journey, offering a loan, selling insurance and so on.
+With open banking, customers now have another means of making payments.
+It isn’t through hard currencies or by the use of cards, it also enables instant payment.
+Bank customers will now be able to pool their resources.
+It also enabled them to manage their total monetary value from one application irrespective of where these accounts are held.

 According to NETInfo, Africa with her large population of unbanked and under-banked people is best suited to receive the benefits of open baking which will facilitate financial inclusion for millions of people.
-With open banking, Africa’s economy is set to receive a boost as barriers to innovation will be rolled away and millions will have access to important financial products and services.
-If banks, FinTechs, Telcos, and other third party companies in Africa accept open banking, they will help to empower and widen the scope of African financial markets.
+Africa’s economy is set to receive a boost as barriers to innovation with open banking.
+It will be rolled away and millions will have access to important financial products and services.
+If banks, FinTechs, Telcos, and other third party companies in Africa accept it.
+They will help to empower and widen the scope of African financial markets.

 The African continent has shown its willingness to help her large population complete transactions quickly, securely and cost-effectively, a perfect example is M-PESA

-NETInfo believes that Open Banking will help African banks improve customer experience and promote transparency in banking for the Africa region.
-A third of financial institutions will be pre-authorized to utilize customer data, obviating the need for the creation of a new and personalized data store, with the pre-authorization, banks can easily adapt to the changing landscape and offer personalized services to their customers.
+NETInfo believes that Open Banking will help African banks improve customer experience.
+It will also promote transparency in banking for the Africa region.
+A third of financial institutions will be pre-authorized to utilize customer data.
+And obviating the need for the creation of a new and personalized data store, with the pre-authorization.
+Banks can easily adapt to the changing landscape and offer personalized services to their customers.